Select Page

 When to Contact a Lawyer

 Seek legal advice if you are unsure how household changes affect your SSDI, receive notices about potential overpayments, or need help with benefit adjustments.
-In SSDI Household Changes California cases, a lawyer ensures your benefits remain accurate.
+A lawyer ensures your benefits remain accurate.

 Final Thoughts